NrgXnat/xnat-jupyter-notebooks/README.md

 ```

 After cloning checkout the sample notebook for a overview of the XNAT/Jupyter environmental variables, naviagting the XNAT file system, and converting stored searches to pandas DataFrames.
 There is also a introductory MONAI image classification tutorial using the MedNIST dataset.

+## Dashboards

+The `dashboards` directory contains a few simple dashboards for use with Dash, Panel, Streamlit, and Voila.
+They can be deployed with the XNAT JupyterHub integration plugin and the xnat/datascience-notebook image.